handsOnpipeline/btp-kyma-day2-operations/documentation/observe/monitor-kyma-in-dynatrace/README.md

 - Monitor events
 - Opt in to the Kubernetes events integration for analysis and alerting

-Now you have succesfully deployed Dynatrace Operator.
+Now you have successfully deployed Dynatrace Operator.
 Next we will enable inject metrics from Istio/Envoy and Kyma system metrics into Dynatrace.

 ## Configure Istio/Envoy Monitoring with Dynatrace